HJBowers/fivetran-connectors/google-cloud-functions/README.md

 **Fivetran** (additional steps)
 - hasMore? (is there a need to run again?)

-# Fivetran GCF Connector Setup
+# Fivetran Google Cloud Platform Connector Setup

 ## Steps required on GCP